Checkpoint Charlie: Checkpoint

-Checkpoint Charlie was a crossing point in the Berlin Wall located at the junction of Friedrichstraße with Zimmerstraße and Mauerstraße (which for older historical reasons coincidentally means "Wall Street").
-It is in the Friedrichstadt neighborhood.
+Checkpoint Charlie was a crossing point in the Berlin Wall located at the junction of Friedrichstraße with Zimmerstraße and Mauerstraße (which for older historical reasons coincidentally means Wall Street).
+It is in the Friedrichstadt district.
 Checkpoint Charlie was the only "designated crossing point for foreign tourists and dignitaries and for members of the Allied armed forces", who were not allowed to use the other sector crossing point designated for use by foreigners, the Friedrichstraße railway station.

 "The GDR had closed the border in Berlin ten weeks earlier and created a border crossing at the corner of Friedrichstrasse and Zimmerstrasse.
-It was meant to be used exclusively by Western Allied military personnel, diplomats, and people from abroad.
+It was meant to be used exclusively by Western Allied military personnel, diplomats and people from abroad.
 The Western Allies protested against this restriction on their freedom of movement, which was guaranteed to them through the city’s four-power status.
 But eventually they accepted it and set up their own checkpoint on the West Berlin side."

-The name "Charlie" came from the letter C in the NATO phonetic alphabet; similarly for other Allied checkpoints on the Autobahn from the West: Checkpoint Alpha at Helmstedt and its counterpart Checkpoint Bravo at Dreilinden, Wannsee in the south-west corner of Berlin.
+The name Charlie came from the letter C in the NATO phonetic alphabet; similarly for other Allied checkpoints on the Autobahn from the West: Checkpoint Alpha at Helmstedt and its counterpart Checkpoint Bravo at Dreilinden, Wannsee, in the south-west corner of Berlin.
 The Soviets simply called it the Friedrichstraße Crossing Point (КПП Фридрихштрассе, KPP Fridrikhshtrasse).
 The East Germans referred officially to Checkpoint Charlie as the Grenzübergangsstelle ("Border Crossing Point") Friedrich-/Zimmerstraße.

 As the most visible Berlin Wall checkpoint, Checkpoint Charlie was featured in movies and books.
 A famous cafe and viewing place for Allied officials, armed forces and visitors alike, Cafe Adler ("Eagle Café"), was situated right on the checkpoint.

 The development of the infrastructure around the checkpoint was largely asymmetrical, reflecting the contrary priorities of East German and Western border authorities.
 During its 28-year active life, East Germany significantly expanded its infrastructure to include not only the wall, watchtowers, and zig-zag barriers, but also a multi-lane shed where guards checked cars and their occupants.
 Nevertheless, the Allied authority never erected any permanent buildings.
 A wooden shed, initially used as the guardhouse, was replaced in May 1976 with a larger metal container, now displayed at the Allied Museum in western Berlin.
 They reasoned that they did not consider the inner Berlin sector boundary an international border and did not treat it as such.